Necroforger/dgrouter/examples/soundboard/README.md

 - Plays music from youtube

 See the sounds directory for an example of how to include some media files.
-If the file extension ends in .json, the bot will create a command that will search youtube with the given parameters.
+If the file extension ends in .json, the bot will create a command that will use ytdl play the supplied youtube links.
 The json should be in the form of
 ```json
 [
 	["name", "youtube-url"],